JoaoAlisonTI/proogramming-activities-in-C/Readme.md

 - Inside each folder, you will find the C source code corresponding to the activity's solution.

 ## How to Use
 Feel free to explore the activity solutions or use the source code as a reference for your own solutions.
-Remember to respect the academic integrity policies of your institution.
+Remember to respect academic integrity policies.

 ## Author
 **Name:** João Alison